PhoenixTales/wiki.gothicarchive.org/factions.md

   - `they brew their potions with the ore and spoil it so that it can no longer be used; and this brew has so far not harmed the barrier`  (_Sleeper's Ban_)
 - dominate the _New Camp_, _Lee_ is jealous about that (design doc `NPCs per Guild`)

-## Army
-- army is led by generals that are also king's trusted advisors
-  - `King (...) left his generals to deal with the few remaining enemy troops`
-- special assignments like escorting _Royal Judges_ are done by _Royal Guard_ in gold-themed armors
-- there's a fleet of _Royal Warships_
-  - `I was involved in a mutiny as mate of a royal warship.`
-  - `The King's Armada sank ship after ship`
-- army service is mandatory
- - `all the others that were forced by the king to fight in the war against the orcs` (_Milten_ in Gothic I comic)
-- _Myrtana_ wins battles thanks to `the interplay of army and magic`

 ## City Watch
 - guard city of _Khorinis_
 - distinct from _Royal Guard_